DeepMind develops AI solution to 50-year-old protein challenge, creating potential to accelerate biological research.

 Professor Andrei Lupas, Director, Max Planck Institute for Developmental Biology

 “AlphaFold’s astonishingly accurate models have allowed us to solve a protein structure we were stuck on for close to a decade, relaunching our effort to understand how signals are transmitted across cell membranes.”

 Professor Ewan Birney, Deputy Director General EMBL, Director EMBL-EBI

 “I nearly fell off my chair when I saw these results.
-I know how rigorous CASP is — it basically ensures that computational modelling must perform on the challenging task of ab-initio protein folding.
+I know how rigorous CASP is — it basically ensures that computational modeling must perform on the challenging task of ab initio protein folding.
 It was humbling to see that these models could do that so accurately.
 There will be many aspects to understand but this is a huge advance for science.”

 Statements from DeepMind / Alphabet:

 “The ultimate vision behind DeepMind has always been to build AI and then use it to help further our knowledge about the world around us by accelerating the pace of scientific discovery.
 For us, AlphaFold represents the first proof point for that thesis.
 This advance is our first major breakthrough in a long-standing grand challenge in science, which we hope will have a big real-world impact on disease understanding and drug discovery.”

 Pushmeet Kohli, PhD, Head of AI for Science, DeepMind

 “These incredible results are testament to DeepMind’s unique research philosophy — bringing together mission-focused, multidisciplinary teams to target ambitious scientific goals.
 Critical assessments like CASP are important for driving research progress, and we look forward to building on this work, deepening our understanding of proteins and biological mechanisms, and opening up new avenues of exploration.”